robotics-upo/Radar_experiments/README.md

 You can download the repository and execute ```./scripts/install_fusion_dependencies.sh``` from the source directory of a catkin workspace.
 It will install APT packages and download the necessary repos to avoid doing it manually.
 In addition it asks you if you want to download the dataset.

-Once you download our dataset into your home folder into the folder "radar_fusion_bags", you can launch the experiment batch presented in the ICRA paper as follows (for ten repetitions):
+Once you download our dataset into the folder "${HOME}/radar_fusion_bags", you can launch the experiment batch presented in the ICRA paper as follows (for ten repetitions):

 ```
 rosrun radar_experiments experiment_batch.sh 1 10